New Frontiers of Breathwork: Translating the Language of the Breath & Cultivating Nervous System Resilience with Ed Dangerfield

 Run a two-minute breath translation check-in

-Use this as a gentle observation practice, not an intense breathwork protocol.
+This is a gentle observation practice, not an intense breathwork protocol.
 Stay seated or lying down.
 Stop if you feel dizzy, panicky, numb, flooded, or unsafe.

 - Arrive without fixing.
 Let the breath be how it is for three cycles.
-Notice whether you immediately try to perform “good breathing.”
+Notice whether you immediately try to perform "good breathing."
+Most people do.
+Let that impulse pass.

 - Check speed.
 Is the rhythm rushed, sluggish, forced, smooth, variable, or flat?
 What state seems to come with that speed?